8 Designs for Knitting: Free Patterns for Beginners and Easy Knitting Stashbusters

 Imagine hating purling so much that you feel the need to learn how to knit backwards just to avoid it.
 Now, nobody likes purling, and if you do, you're like a knitting unicorn, but very few will go out of their way to learn how to actively avoid it.
 Sure, you could work mainly in garter stitch or just knit in the round and steek anything that's supposed to be flat (eek!), but there's another way that people tell the purling demon "not today:" knitting backwards.
+No, when I say "knitting backwards," I don't mean "tinking."
+That's undoing your knitting.
+When you knit backwards, you take on a different style to knit in the opposite direction you usually do, which achieves a purl on the other side.
 That's right: people entirely upend the knitting style they've perfected over years, knitting from left to right like absolute heathens, because purling is moderately annoying.

-I decided to learn how to knit backwards to see what all the fuss is about, and I fear that I may actually like it.
+I decided to learn how to knit backwards, otherwise known as "mirror knitting," to see what all the fuss is about, and I fear that I may actually like it.
 Does that mean I'm never going to purl again?
 No, it doesn't seem worth all the flipping to knit, say, ribbing in the round, but it's changed my stockinette stitch game and I'm not mad about it.
 If you're interested in learning how to knit backwards, too, well, take a seat, grab some needles and spare yarn, take a good, long look at your life choices, and let's begin.

 How to Knit Backwards

 Let's try a stockinette stitch swatch.
 Cast on and knit one row as normal.
 I cast on only 10 stitches so I could flip between knitting forwards and backwards relatively frequently and get used to it.